-When Harborist launched in 2017, it was common to find claims that because a product used all-natural ingredients, it was automatically better for reactive skin.
-This isn't true.
-How gentle a product is doesn't have anything to do with ingredient origin.
-In fact, the complexity of natural materials can make formulating a really gentle product more challenging.
+When we launched in 2017, it was common to find claims that a product with 'all-natural' ingredients was automatically better for sensitive skin.
+Yet this isn't true - the complexity of natural materials can make formulating a gentle product more challenging, not less.

-Though this misconception has largely died down, mildness is now often interchangeable with fragrance-free or with soothing actives.
-Yet, the reality is that you could quite easily make a product which is irritating by this standard too.
+And although this misconception has died down, others have come to replace it.
+Now mildness is interchangeable with fragrance-free or with soothing actives.
+Yet it's possible to make an irritating product by this standard too.

-Wouldn't it be good if, instead of having to dig through claims and ingredient lists, you could instantly see where a product sits on a scale of mildness?
+Instead of decoding claims and ingredient lists, wouldn't it be better if we could instantly see where a product sits on a scale of mildness instead?

-How a recent innovation in mildness testing gives you the information you need
+How a recent innovation in mildness testing helps

 The XtraMild test was developed by a vegan testing lab, XCellR8, as part of a research project funded by Innovate UK.

-It uses synthetic human skin in place of human volunteers or (in the old days) animals and is particularly good at detecting differences between mild and non-irritant, which is an important distinction for those with sensitive skin.
+It uses synthetic human skin in place of human volunteers and is particularly good at detecting differences between mild and non-irritant - an important distinction for those with sensitive skin.
 The method was validated against human patch testing, the gold standard in irritancy testing.

 Once a product or ingredient is tested, it receives one of five categorisations, from corrosive to non-irritant.
-Though so far these results have been used for brands to internally assess their products, I wanted to give that information to the person who needs it most – you.
-This enables you to make a genuinely informed choice for your skin: no more vague claims.
+Though so far these results have been used for brands to internally assess their products, I wanted to give that information to the person who needs it most – the one buying it.
+No more vague claims.

 But the test also does something else: It benchmarks the product against others in the same category.

-It's common for products to be benchmarked against a competitor's.
-But sometimes this can leave doubts about bias – was the worst benchmark product chosen to give the most favourable comparison?
+It's common for products to be benchmarked against a competitors.
+But this can leave doubts about bias – was the worst benchmark product chosen to give a favourable comparison?
 Were other products also tested yet omitted because they performed too well?

 The results were fantastic and showed our cleanser to be non-irritating – the gentlest of five categories.

-It also maxed out the score – no other product scored higher.
+It also maxed out the score, meaning no other product scored higher.